 You can watch for signs (called developmental milestones) to see if your child is learning to talk on schedule.
 Here are some milestones to look for:

-- By age 6 months, your baby can repeat sounds like “ba, ba” or “da, da.”
+- By age 6 months, your baby responds to sounds by making sounds.

-- By age 18 months, your child can say several single words.
+- By age 18 months, your child says several single words.

-- By age 2, your child can put words together like “more milk.”
+- By age 2, your child puts words together, like “more milk.”

-- By age 3, your child can talk using 2 to 3 sentences at a time.
+- By age 3, your child says 2 to 3 sentences at a time.

 What if my child isn’t talking on schedule?

 If you think your child may have a speech or language problem, talk to a doctor.
-The doctor may send your child to a specialist for help.
+The doctor may send your child to a specialist for tests.

 The best way to help your child with language delays is to find and treat problems early.
-With early treatment, there is a good chance your child’s speech and language can improve.
+With early treatment, there is a good chance your child’s speech and language will improve.